-Encourage use of radios/walkie talkies/telephones (where permitted) for employees to communicate critical information across the lab/building.
+Encourage use of radios/walkie talkies/telephones (where permitted) for employees to communicate critical information across the lab/building and discourage shouting.

 Reduce the number of people who work in the same area by establishing fixed teams or partnering.
 As far as possible, where people are split into teams or shift groups, fix these teams or shift groups so that, where contact is unavoidable, this happens between the same limited number of people.

 A temporary record of staff shift patterns should be kept for 21 days to assist NHS Test and Trace with requests for data, if needed.
 In addition, a single point of contact to lead on contacting local public health teams in the event of a Covid-19 outbreak should be assigned.

 Identify areas where people have to directly pass things to each other, for example, analyte, equipment, control units, and find ways to remove direct contact, such as using put-down-pick-up processes.